 English Language Learners (ELL)

-The English Language Learner (ELL) program is funded by federal, state and local funds.
+The English Language Learner (ELL) program is funded by federal, state, and local funds.
 The program provides language instruction to eligible students whose native language is not English.
-To qualify for the program, students are assessed on the English Language Proficiency Assessment for the 21st Century (ELPA21), which measures speaking, listening, reading and writing skills.
+To qualify for the program, students are evaluated via the English Language Proficiency Assessment for the 21st Century (ELPA21), which measures speaking, listening, reading, and writing skills.
 Students whose scores indicate they are in need of assistance receive ELL services.

 There are several instructional delivery models for ELL services.
 In the Monroe School District, we offer:

 - Content-Based Instruction (or Sheltered Instruction) and/or Supportive Mainstream in all schools, and

 - A Dual Language program based at Frank Wagner Elementary

 ELL services are available at: